Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Conclusions

 We have created a model of the interaction of a planetary outflow with the circumstellar environment, which can be used to perform synthetic Lyman-$\alpha$ transits.
 We demonstrate that this model is able to reproduce the geometry of outflows produced by 3D hydrodynamics simulations.
 Furthermore, we illustrate the usage of this model to perform the first retrieval of atmospheric escape properties using velocity-resolved Lyman-$\alpha$ observations.

 For GJ 436 b, we are able to constrain the sound speed of the escaping gas to be $ \gtrsim 10 \text{ km s}^{-1}$, indicating that we can rule out core-powered mass loss as the mechanism of escape for this planet.
-This is consistent with the predictions from the combined photoevaporation and core-powered mass-loss model of \citet{Owen2023b}.
+This is consistent with the predictions from the combined photoevaporation and core-powered mass-loss model of \citet{Owen2024}.
 Although the retrieved planetary mass loss rate has wide bounds, we find that the ratio of planetary mass loss rate to stellar wind ram pressure is tightly constrained.
-Independent constraints on the space environment around this planet \citep[e.g][]{Bellotti2023} would mean that we are able to put a stronger constraint on the mass loss rate.
+Independent constraints on the space environment around this planet \citep[e.g.,][]{Bellotti2023} would mean that we are able to put a stronger constraint on the mass loss rate.
 Equally, as we expect this ratio to be tightly constrained if the tail is observable, we can also use Lyman-$\alpha$ transits as a way to measure the stellar winds of stars.

 The usefulness of the simple model is that we are able to efficiently explore the large parameter space to find solutions that match the data well.
 In doing so, we are able to put constraints on parameters and find correlations between parameters, which can both inform whether current models can fit the observations and guide future 3D simulations.
 We do caution that making a simplified model requires sacrificing some accuracy as compared to 3D simulations, and therefore, further simulations are needed to confirm the conclusions drawn from this study.
 At the same time, although much progress has been made with large-scale simulations, we also note the physics included, and hence, the validity to describe Lyman-$\alpha$ transits is still debated.
-Therefore, we believe simple models that can provide reasonably accurate tests of these are essential to progress in this field.
+Therefore, simple models that can provide tests of the physics of Lyman-$\alpha$ transits on both individual systems and on a population-wide basis are essential to progress in this field.